getsocial-im/getsocial-ios-sdk/README.md

 ```

-You also have the option to replace the images inside the GetSocialSDK.bundle directly to avoid including the default images in your final build.
+You also have the option to replace the images inside the GetSocial.bundle directly to avoid including the default images in your final build.
 If you decide to do this, make sure that you replace files with the same name, extension and resolution.

 If your images are located in the same folder, you can set a base path: